clojure/clojure/clojure.markdown

 When the first operand is a field member access form, the assignment is to the corresponding field.
 If it is an instance field, the instance expr will be evaluated, then the expr.

 When the first operand is a symbol, it must resolve to a global var.
-The value of the vars current thread binding is set to the value of expr.
+The value of the var's current thread binding is set to the value of expr.
 Currently, it is an error to attempt to set the root binding of a var using `=`, i.e. var assignments are thread-local.

 In all cases the value of expr is returned.

-Note - *you cannot assign to function params or local bindings*.
+Note - *you cannot assign to function params or local bindings.
+Only Java fields, Var and Refs are mutable in Clojure*.

 ---
 ### (*monitor-enter* x)